Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 Unity Version: 2022.3.9f1 (LTS)

 # Version History

+## Vesrion 9

+### Vesrion 0.9.1
+- Edited the Weapon_Special prefab
+- Created functionality to pick up a secondary weapon and switch using 1 and 2 between them

+### Version 0.9.0
+- Added a scriptable object Item Weapon- a new way to contain data

+## Version 8

 ### Version 0.8.5
 - Added a random chance for jars to spawn a collectable when destroyed